Skip to main content

 Expensive fees

-The last factor that can have a materially negative impact on your 401(k) balance is high fees.
+The last factor that can commonly lower plan participants’ savings is high fees.
 Some 401(k) plans have large administrative and management fees that can burn a hole in investment returns.
 It’s important to pay attention to all costs associated with participating in your company’s retirement plan.

 How to respond to decreased retirement savings

-Before you make a quick decision about your 401(k) plan, it’s important to know what the best response is for your personal situation.
-We’ve put together some helpful strategies for you as you navigate through your retirement savings plan.
+Before you make a brash decision about your 401(k) plan, it’s important to know what the best response is for your personal situation.
+Try out these helpful strategies as you navigate through your retirement savings plan:

 Remain consistent